Cgossett2022/Belly-Button-Biodiversit/README.md

 # Belly-Button-Biodiversity

 ## Overview
-- For this project, I used JavaScript, HTML, and Plotly to help Roza build a dashboard, which displays data about the bacteria found inside a person's belly button.
+- For this project, I used JavaScript, HTML, and Plotly to help Roza build a dashboard to display data for the bacteria found inside a person's belly button.

-- Roza can now use the Dashboard to analyze each person's Demographic Information, Top 10 Bacteria Cultures Found, How Frequently They Wash Their Bellybutton per Week, and Bacteria Cultures per Sample.
+- Within the Dashboard, Roza can analyze each person's Demographic Information, Top 10 Bacteria Cultures Found, How Frequently a Person Washes Their Bellybutton per Week, and Bacteria Cultures per Sample.

-## Results
+## Charts/Graphs

 1. Demographics Chart and Top 10 Bacteria Cultures Found